Sunday was a day of surprises.

 Does it matter?
 You bet it does!
 Keeping your line off the water reduces drag, improving your presentations.
 Keeping your brightly colored tenkara line out of the water increases your catch rate.
 Paul and John would add "by an astounding 700%."

 I will go so far as to say I think that's why tenkara flies are heavily hackled.
-The rod that is long, a line that is light and a fly that resists being pulled through the water are all necessary for keeping the line off the surface and also for the gentle, discrete pulses that give a kebari the appearance of life.
+A rod that is long, a line that is light and a fly that resists being pulled through the water are all necessary for keeping the line off the surface and also for the gentle, discrete pulses that give a kebari the appearance of life.

 All that said, I did catch fish with a Killer Bug on Sunday.
 It was much, much harder to keep my line off the water, though.
 I was using the Sunline Visible Free white line, which seems to be less likely to alert the fish than a fluorescent orange or chartreuse or pink line.
 That is an idea Rob Worthing confirms, preferring a white sighter to a brightly colored one when Tactical Nymphing - particularly for highly pressured fish.
 Although I caught fish with the Killer Bug, I don't recall catching any fish when my line was in the water.